Settorezero/Arlok/docs/lipo_mod.md

 - (optional) Solder a cable, having a female dupont terminal, on the + Input terminal of the SX1308 module along with red cable already soldered: this can be used for checking the battery voltage reading from an Analog Input.
 The female dupont terminal can be connected to one free analog input terminal (A2 - you can use/take inspiration from the [explorer lipo](../arduino/explorer_lipo/) programming example)
 - Set the Jumper JP1 in the `VSERVO` position

 Now all the robot parts (logics and servos) will be powered from the same battery: Logics will be powered at about 5V and servo at about 5.6V.
+The [explorer](../arduino/explorer/) program contain some instructions for reading the battery and show it on display.

 For charging the battery you must:
 - Turn off the button/switch on the back